Root groupoid and related Lie superalgebras: Setup

 We have generating arrows of three types: \begin{itemize} \item[1.] a reflexion~\footnote{In this paper we follow the idea of K.~Chukovsky~\cite{Krokodil} to use synonyms for different (although related) objects.
 In {\sl loc. cit} these are Hyppopotamus and Behemoth that are synonymous in Russian.
 In this paper we will later introduce {\sl reflections} generating the Weyl group, that will be related to, but different from the reflexions defined now.} $r_x:(\fh,a,b,p) \to (\fh,a',b',p')$ defined by a source $(\fh,a,b,p)$ and {\sl a reflectable element} $x\in X$, see~\ref{ss:reflexions} for the explicit formulas; \item[2.] a tautological arrow $t_\theta:(\fh,a,b,p)\to (\fh',a',b',p)$ determined by $\theta:\fh\stackrel{\sim}{\to} \fh'$.
 Here $a':=\theta\circ a$, $b'=((\theta^*)^{-1}) \circ b$. \item[3.] a homothety $h_\lambda:(\fh,a,b,p)\to (\fh,a',b,p)$ determined by $\lambda:X\to\bC^*$, with $a'(x)=\lambda(x)a(x)$. \end{itemize}

 This collection of objects and arrows (=quiver) generates a free category denoted (temporarily) $\cF$.
+In other words, the objects of $\cF$ are the root data; the arrow in $\cF$ are the paths composed of the generating arrows.
 The groupoid $\cR$ will be defined as the one with the same objects as $\cF$, and whose arrows are equivalence classes of the arrows above.
 The equivalence relation is defined below.

 First of all, we define a functor $\fh:\cF\to\Vect$ to the category of vector spaces carrying $(\fh,a,b,p)$ to $\fh$, carrying the reflexions and the homotheties to the identities, and tautological arrows to the respective isomorphisms of the underlying vector spaces.